 eg. "How do i view my bill" or just "bill"

-Every Vodafone voice service is capable of making calls to Emergency Services by dialling 111.
+Every Vodafone voice service can make calls to Emergency Services by dialling 111.
 Emergency Services available in New Zealand for critical emergency situations are:

 The network will treat a 111 call as the highest priority, disconnecting another call if necessary to allow it to go through.

 An emergency is a situation that poses an immediate risk to health, life, property or environment.
 This could include any of these situations: